 For more information about the employment authorization and Advance Parole card, see the related Questions and Answers.

 USCIS encourages applicants to read form filing instructions in their entirety prior to filing their applications.
 Applicants should be aware that USCIS will not grant advance parole to an individual who is in removal or rescission proceedings.
 An individual who is in proceedings needs to present any advance parole request to U.S. Immigration and Customs Enforcement.
 Please visit www.uscis.gov for more information about USCIS and its programs, including forms, filing instructions and fee information.
-Applicants with additional questions can call USCIS Customer Service at (800) 375-5283 or use the InfoPass system on the website to make an appointment at their local USCIS office.
+Applicants with additional questions can call our USCIS Contact Center at (800) 375-5283.